geopjr-forks/heroku-buildpack-tor/README.md

 web: ./tor/bin/run_tor & <cmd you'd normally run>
 ```

-While `web` works just fine, so too will any other dyno type.
-Use `web`
-if you want the app to be accessible generally, as well as over Tor.
-Use
-`<any other type>` (e.g. `foo`), to avoid Heroku's router routing to your app like so:
+While `web` works "just fine" (*see warning below*) , so too will any other dyno name.
+Use `web` if you want the app to be accessible generally, as well as over Tor.
+Use `<any other type>` (e.g. `tor`), to avoid Heroku's router routing to your app like so:

 ```
-foo: $PORT=8080 ./tor/bin/run_tor & <cmd you'd normally run>
+tor: $PORT=8080 ./tor/bin/run_tor & <cmd you'd normally run>
 ```

-Your app will only be accessible over Tor, through your configured
+Your app will only be accessible over Tor, through your configured `.onion` address.

-`.onion` address.
+##### WARNING
+If your app is hosted on the `<appname>.herokuapp.com` domain, you should NOT use a `web` dyno unless you have a plan to circumvent Heroku's automatic HTTPS redirects.
+More info below.

 ## Configuring your torrc

-Tor hidden services are configured by a config file called [`torrc`](https://github.com/torproject/tor/blob/master/src/config/torrc.sample.in).
-They look like this:
+Tor hidden services are configured by a config file called a [`torrc`](https://github.com/torproject/tor/blob/master/src/config/torrc.sample.in).
+A minimal one looks like this:

 ```
-# torrc

-# HiddenServiceDir: where tor looks for "private_key" and "hostname" files
 HiddenServiceDir /app/hidden_service

-# HiddenServicePort: a VIRTUAL port mapped to the local port for your webserver
 HiddenServicePort 80 127.0.0.1:8080

-# HiddenServiceVersion: This buildpack currently only supports V2 hidden services
-HiddenServiceVersion 2
 ```

-This buildpack assumes that your webserver is already configured to listen on Heroku's assigned `$PORT` and generates a `torrc` for you.
+This buildpack assumes that your webserver is already configured to listen on Heroku's assigned `$PORT` and it automatically generates a `torrc` for you.
 If you need more control over your `torrc`, you can override with your own custom file by defining `config/torrc.erb` in your app root.
 You can copy and paste the [default torrc.erb](https://github.com/jtschoonhoven/heroku-buildpack-tor/blob/master/lib/torrc.erb) to get started.

-## Variables
+## Environment Variables

-Of course, Tor hidden services require that you provide a private_key and it's
-SHA, for the .onion name.
-You'll need to provide these as env vars:

-* `HIDDEN_PRIVATE_KEY`: The contents of a private_key file
-* `HIDDEN_DOT_ONION`: The onion name for the private_key.

-I recommend [Eschalot](https://github.com/ReclaimYourPrivacy/eschalot) for generating V2 .onion addresses.
+Unlike other forks, this buildpack works without setting any environment variables.
+If you don't specify your own, a private key and .onion hostname will be automatically generated for you on each build.
+However you might find it inconvenient to be assigned a brand new .onion address every time you deploy, so you may optionally set these permanently using the following two environment variables:

+* `HIDDEN_PRIVATE_KEY`
+* `HIDDEN_DOT_ONION`

 For example the `HIDDEN_DOT_ONION` address `testxlvhldg55pwd.onion` is derived from the following `HIDDEN_PRIVATE_KEY`:

 ```
 -----BEGIN RSA PRIVATE KEY-----